 Crucial steps to success

 Food businesses are often eager to reduce food waste but frequently face competing pressures, along with time and budget constraints.
 To start, any business looking to reduce waste should conduct an internal waste audit and open up conversations with staff to share ideas for food waste reduction.
 These steps can uncover key issues, and businesses often discover several simple, cost-effective ways to save food from the bin.
+Click here for a great guide by the EPA to share with businesses.

 Simplifying the menu can reduce excess stock by ensuring ingredients are used across multiple dishes, while portion control and offering flexible serving sizes can better meet customer needs.